Allows to calculate summary statistics: mean, median, standard deviation, percentiles, etc.

 Standard deviation: the standard deviation (s or SD) is the square root of the variance, and is a measure of the spread of the data:

-When the distribution of the observations is Normal, then 95% of all observations are located in the interval mean - 1.96 SD to mean + 1.96 SD (for other values see table: Values of the Normal distribution).
+When the distribution of the observations is Normal, then it can be assumed that 95% of all observations are located in the interval mean - 1.96 SD to mean + 1.96 SD (for other values see table: Values of the Normal distribution).

 This interval should not be confused with the smaller 95% confidence interval for the mean.
 The interval mean - 1.96 SD to mean + 1.96 SD represents a descriptive 95% confidence range for the individual observations, whereas the 95% CI for the mean represents a statistical uncertainty of the arithmetic mean.